 - Best practices for your project grant application

-Applications will be accepted starting on January 9.
+We are accepting applications now.
 Take steps to develop an outstanding work plan (PDF) for a project that can make your project more successful and create a grant request that clearly outlines the outstanding project you and your community want to complete.
+And, see the grant promotion official rules.

 - Safety tips and safety gear